jhu-ep-coursera/fullstack-course5/assignments/assignment1/Assignment-1.md

 If the textbox is empty and the user clicks the "Check If Too Much" button, the message "Please enter data first" should show up.
 'Empty' here means either `""` (empty string) or a string with just spaces in it.
 (Hint: you will need to use `String.prototype.trim()` method to get rid of possible spaces in the textbox.
 [See documentation for that method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim).)

+You are not required to handle a case where there is no item between some commas.
+For example, you are free to consider this case `item 1, item2,,item3` or this case `item 1, item2, ,item3` as 4 items in the list.
+However, you can implement checking for an 'empty' item as a bonus feature (ungraded).
+Please make sure to put a comment somewhere next to the input textbox stating that you do NOT consider and empty item, i.e., `, ,` as an item towards to the count.

 ### Rules
 Breaking one of these rules will cause you to fail the assignment:
 * You are not allowed to use regular HTML `onclick` attribute to bind behavior to the button.
 You **must** use the AngularJS way of binding behavior.